Beef Ribs (Whole, Trimmed to 1/4 Inches Fat, Prime Grade) (100 G)

 Portion Control

-Limit the quantity of beef ribs you consume in one sitting to reduce the overall impact on your glucose levels.
+Reduce the quantity of beef ribs you consume in one sitting to minimize the impact on your glucose levels.

-Include a small serving of vinegar-based dressing or a splash of apple cider vinegar to your salad to help moderate blood sugar levels.
+Add a splash of vinegar to your meal, such as in a salad dressing, as it can help moderate blood sugar levels.

 Mindful Eating